Preservation Engineering Studies

 USACE and CDOT Demolition & Replacement Plans

 These plans were created by the Chicago Division of the U.S. Army Corps of Engineers and Chicago Department of Transportation (CDOT), and are referred to by the Corps as the “locally preferred plan”.
-They do not reflect the legitimate community plan or the community's wishes.
-(See Preservation Engineering Studies above.)
+They do not reflect the legitimate community plan for preservation or the community's wishes.
+(See Preservation Engineering Studies at the top of this page for the legitimate community plan for preservation.)

 - CDOT's BRIC FEMA Pre-application, September 2020

-- Exhibits showing the planned design for Promontory Point of demolition and replacement with concrete with decorative and ornamental limestone blocks.
-The exhibit photos also falsely ascribe storm damage at Morgan Shoal to Promontory Point so as to justify demolition and replacement
+- Exhibits, last page, shows the planned design for Promontory Point of demolition and replacement with concrete with decorative and ornamental limestone blocks.
+The exhibit photos also falsely ascribe storm damage at Morgan Shoal to Promontory Point so as to justify demolition and replacement at the Point too.

 - SmithGroup Districtwide Lakefront Shoreline Assessment and Strategic Action Plan (redacted) This response to the Chicago Park District's RFP indicates that SmithGroup completed a condition study and a strategic design plan for Promontory Point in spring 2022.
 The Park District has confirmed its completion, promised to provide it to the Conservancy, and has failed to date to deliver.

-- 2013 Illinois Shoreline Erosion Study Unknown to the Alderman and the community until recently, the Chicago Corps prepared this study of Promontory Point to obtain funding for construction.
+- 2013 Illinois Shoreline Erosion Study Unknown to the Alderman and the community until recently, the Chicago Corps prepared this study of Promontory Point to obtain federal funding for construction.
 Its plans for Promontory Point are detailed on pages 21, 58-9, 106-7, 138-40, 326-7, 393-419 and 452-3 of this report.
 This plan shows the demolition of the historic limestone revetment and its replacement with concrete to match the 57th Street Beach design.
-Some limestone blocks are repurposed as the top tier of the concrete revetment.
-This report also includes the Corps's original 1994 rubble mound solution to Promontory Point as an attachment.
+Some limestone blocks are repurposed as the top tier of the concrete revetment as purely decorative and ornamental.
+This report also includes the Corps's original 1994 rubble mound solution to Promontory Point as an attachment

 Elected Representative and Organizations Supporting Preservation